colgatto/backMeUp/README.md

 	verbose: false,

 	// Backup directory path
+	// If you run "npm installService" make sure user "backmeup" has read and write access to this directory
 	backup_dir: path.join(__dirname, 'backup'),

 	// Every type of backup must be defined inside this object